-Roadhouse coconut cream pie recipe was recommended by my friend KAnn who adapted it from The Harry’s Roadhouse Cookbook.
-It’s very similar to Richard Sax’s Claremont Diner coconut cream pie, which is a lighter textured cream pie with a filling stiff enough to pile above the shell.
+Harry’s Roadhouse Coconut Cream Pie was recommended by my friend KAnn who adapted it from The Harry’s Roadhouse Cookbook.
+It’s very similar to Richard Sax’s Claremont Diner coconut cream pie, a lighter textured cream pie with a filling stiff enough to pile above the shell.

-Over the years I’ve tested with different kinds of coconut and think that sweetened flaked coconut works the best.
+Over the years I’ve tested Harry’s Roadhouse Cream Pie with different kinds of coconut and think that sweetened flaked coconut works the best.
 If for whatever reason you have to use unsweetened, make sure to add more sugar to taste and leave out the salt or add only a pinch.
-I also use more whipping cream than the original recipe.
+I always use more whipping cream than the original recipe.
 In the original recipe 1 cup of whipped cream is folded into the pie.
-I follow this step, but then I whip more cream and spread it over the top.
+I add 1 cup to the pie, but then I whip more cream and spread it over the top.

 - 1 pre-baked pie shell blind-baked or a graham crust -- 9 inch

 - 1/4 cup cornstarch

 - 1 teaspoon vanilla or vanilla paste